YLS-23/fewer-sensor-good-results/README.md

 The results indicate that

 - for Sommerfeld numbers So < 14, polynomials of degree 4 or higher can adequately represent the curve;
-- for Sommerfeld numbers ≥ 14, however, polynomials of degree 6 or higher are more suitable.
+- for Sommerfeld numbers So ≥ 14, however, polynomials of degree 6 or higher are more suitable.

 ![image](https://github.com/YLS-23/fewer-sensors-same-results/assets/172030231/3fdb9d5c-2b63-49a6-9299-d0a0d4d764dc)